Free Budapest Walking Tour by JetSettingFools.com

 House of Terror Museum

-Aiming to reveal the crimes of the fascist and communist governments that reigned in Hungary during the 1900s, the House of Terror displays exhibits and shares real-life stories of the regimes’ victims.
+MAP.
+Aiming to reveal the crimes of the fascist and communist governments during the 1900s, the House of Terror displays exhibits and shares real-life stories of victims.
+A ticket is required for entry.

 The specific building at 60 Andrassy was chosen purposefully, as it served as the headquarters of the Hungarian Nazi Party (also known as the Arrow Cross Party) during WWII.